nabeelsana/Capstone-/README.md

 # Capstone Project

-## A link to the screencast video on YouTube (or a similar alternative streaming service)
+##Link to the screencast video on YouTube

 ##Project Overview